ibexa/documentation-developer/docs/guide/persistence_cache.md

     [APCu, Array, Chain, Doctrine, Filesystem, Memcached, PDO & Doctrine DBAL, Php Array, Proxy, Redis](https://symfony.com/doc/current/components/cache/cache_pools.html#creating-cache-pools).
     We only officially support using Filesystem for single server and Redis or Memcached for Clustered setups.

 *Use of Memcached or Redis as shared cache backend is a requirement for use in Clustering setup.
 For an overview of this feature, see [Clustering](clustering.md).
-Filesystem adapters arefor instance **not** made for being used over a shared filesystem.*
+Filesystem adapters are for instance **not** made for being used over a shared filesystem.*

 **Cache service**